lareza-farhan-wanaghi/algorithms-part-2/readme.md

 ### Score Report

-Below is the assignment score report for the solutions.
+Below is the assignment score report of the solutions.

 ![Score report](algorithm-2-score.png)